 Dementia is a brain disorder that affects millions of people, mostly older adults.
-Dementia should be viewed as a "late stage" in the continuum of cognitive difficulties and hence clinicians should aim to identify the earliest stages of dementia.
+Dementia should be viewed as a "late stage" in the continuum of cognitive difficulties.
+To be able to manage dementia effectively, clinicians should aim to identify the earliest stages of dementia.

-With the rising trend in the prevalence of dementia, especially with Singapore's rapidly greying population, this is an area of intense research in the area of therapeutics as well as the diagnosis of dementia in the earlier stages, even in the preclinical dementia state as with early diagnosis, because the affected patients are then more amendable to benefit from treatment advances.
+NAGAENDRAN KANDIAH, Consultant, Department of Neurology, National Neuroscience Institute; Asst Prof, Duke-NUS Graduate Medical School Singapore With the rising trend in the prevalence of dementia, especially with Singapore's rapidly greying population, this is an area of intense research in the area of therapeutics as well as the diagnosis of dementia in the earlier stages, even in the preclinical dementia state as with early diagnosis, because the affected patients are then more amendable to benefit from treatment advances.